marmeden/smyrd_tec/readme.md

 ```

 #### Server
-Navigate to server folder and the following command.
+Navigate to server folder and run the following command.
 Server should be running on localhost:8081 by default and serving what's inside the /dist folder of the client

 ```bash
 node src/app.js